Mohammad7558/Mohammad7558/README.md

 ---

-> *“Good software is built twice: once in the mind, once in code.”*
+> “Learning never stops.
+Only the level changes.”